-Net Income/(Loss) Per Share--In accordance with SFAS No. 128, "Earnings Per Share", the Company computes net income per share on both the basic and diluted basis (See Note 3, Net Income (Loss) Per Common Share).
+Net Income/(Loss) Per Share-In accordance with SFAS No. 128, "Earnings Per Share", the Company computes net income per share on both the basic and diluted basis (See Note 3, Net Income (Loss) Per Common Share).

-Fair Value of Financial Instruments--The recorded amounts for cash and cash equivalents, receivables, other current assets, and accounts payable and accrued expenses approximate fair value due to the short-term nature of these financial instruments.
+Fair Value of Financial Instruments-The recorded amounts for cash and cash equivalents, receivables, other current assets, and accounts payable and accrued expenses approximate fair value due to the short-term nature of these financial instruments.
 The fair value of amounts outstanding under the Company's credit facilities and Employee Housing Bonds approximate book value due to the variable nature of the interest rate associated with that debt.
 The fair values of the Company's Senior Subordinated Notes, Industrial Development Bonds and other long-term debt have been estimated using discounted cash flow analyses based on current borrowing rates for debt with similar remaining maturities and ratings.
 The estimated fair values of the Senior Subordinated Notes, Industrial Development Bonds and other long-term debt at July 31, 2004 and 2003 are presented below (in thousands):

-July 3 1, 2004 July 31 , 2003 Carrying Fair Carrying Fair Value Value Value Value Senior Subordinated Notes \$390,000 \$384,150 \$353,858 \$374,121 Industrial Development Bonds 61,700 67,061 61,700 72,021 Other Long-Term Debt 9,354 11,044 34,733 36,174
+July 3 1, 2004 July 31, 2003 Carrying Value Fair Value Carrying Value Fair Value Senior Subordinated Notes \$390,000 \$384,150 \$353,858 \$374,121 Industrial Development Bonds 61,700 67,061 61,700 72,021 Other Long-Term Debt 9,354 11,044 34,733 36,174 for stock-based compensation to employees.

-Stock Compensation-At July 31, 2004, the Company had four stock-based compensation plans.
-The Company applies Accounting Principles Board ("APB") Opinion No. 25 and related interpretations in accounting for stock-based compensation to employees.
 Accordingly, no compensation cost has been recognized for its fixed stock option plans.
 Had compensation cost for the Company's four stock-based compensation plans been determined consistent with SFAS No. 123, "Accounting for Stock Based Compensation", the Company's net income (loss) and earnings (loss) per share would have been the pro forma amounts indicated below (in thousands, except per share amounts):